Chapter Twenty-Six – Time

 How could this be?

 Harry looked for the ritual that Albus used to summon him back to earth.
 He found it near the back of the grimoire and perused it.
-There were a few more spells before and after the ritual that he didn't recognize as well.
+There were a few more spells before and after the ritual that he didn't recognize either.

 Once again, he was wondering how this was his own grimoire but it had spells and a ritual that he had yet to learn.
 When was he supposed to learn these new spells and ritual if he was seeing them now?